php-dev-br/laravel-doc-pt-br/contributions.md

 <a name="core-development-discussion"></a>
 ## Core Development Discussion

-You may propose new features or improvements of existing Laravel behavior in the Laravel Ideas [issue board](https://github.com/laravel/ideas/issues).
+You may propose new features or improvements of existing Laravel behavior in the Laravel Internals [issue board](https://github.com/laravel/internals/issues).
 If you propose a new feature, please be willing to implement at least some of the code that would be needed to complete the feature.

 Informal discussion regarding bugs, new features, and implementation of existing features takes place in the `#internals` channel of the [LaraChat](https://larachat.co) Slack team.
 Taylor Otwell, the maintainer of Laravel, is typically present in the channel on weekdays from 8am-5pm (UTC-06:00 or America/Chicago), and sporadically present in the channel at other times.